idsia-robotics/mutual_gaze_detector/README.md

 ## Demo
 Please refer to the [Docker solution documentation](docker/README.md) and in particular to the Dockerfile_test part to read how run a demonstration of the code.
+The expected outcome of this demo is running the final part of the pipeline(i.e. the mutual gaze detector classifier) on recorded rosbag visualizing output on screen.
+The rosbag provided already contains preprocessed data.
+In this way, no heavy processing has to be running online eliminating any hardware requirement.

 ## Remarks on Code Deployment